Punch (combat)

 A punch is a striking blow with the fist.
-It is used in most martial arts and combat sports, most notably boxing, where it is the only type of offensive technique allowed.
+It is used in most martial arts and combat sports, most notably western boxing, where it is the only type of offensive technique allowed.
 In sports, hand wraps or other padding such as gloves may be used to protect athletes and practitioners from injuring themselves.

 The use of punches varies between different martial arts and combat sports.
-Styles such as boxing, Suntukan or Russian fist fighting use punches alone, while others such as Kickboxing, Muay Thai, Lethwei or karate may use both punches and kicks.
+Styles such as western boxing, Suntukan or Russian fist fighting use punches alone, while others such as kickboxing, Muay Thai, Lethwei or karate may use both punches and kicks.
 Others such as wrestling (excluding professional wrestling) and judo (punches and other striking techniques, atemi, are present in judo kata, but are forbidden in competitions) do not use punches at all.
 There are many types of punches and as a result, different styles encompass varying types of punching techniques.

 Basic types

 This is not a comprehensive list of all punches and may need to be updated, due to the large diversity of schools of practice whose techniques, employing arm, shoulder, hip and leg work, may invariably differ.